 Have some quiet time in the reading room while admiring its exquisite windows.

-These windows and the huge glass roof made by Jacques Gruber should give you this “temple” feel.
-Most probably, you will because the architect of the Carnegie Library, Max Sainsaulieu, designed the library as a temple dedicated to knowledge.
+The windows and the massive glass roof, crafted by Jacques Gruber, are designed to give you a sense of being in a ‘temple’.
+And chances are, you’ll feel it.
+After all, the architect of the Carnegie Library, Max Sainsaulieu, envisioned the library as a temple dedicated to knowledge.